Duke-PL-Course/duke-pl-course.github.com/source/_slides/javascript.md

 ---

-title: Writing a function
+title: Writing A Function

 <script src="https://gist.github.com/4667863.js"></script>

 ---

-title: Closure
+title: Inner Function

 You may write a function literal anywhere an expression may appear.